-- The Senior Leadership Team (SLT) aim to create a culture and environment where members of staff feel competent and confident to raise concerns and feel supported in their safeguarding role.
-Any member of staff affected by issues arising from concerns for children's welfare or safety is encouraged to seek support from the DSL. - The induction process will include familiarisation with child protection responsibilities and procedures as outlined above.
-All new staff including newly qualified teachers and support staff will receive induction training and may have a mentor or co-ordinator with whom they can discuss general safeguarding concerns.
-However, their induction should be clear that safeguarding and child protection concerns should be brought to the DSL's attention, as soon as possible. - The school will provide appropriate supervision for all members of staff to ensure that: - o staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - o all staff have regular reviews of their own practice to ensure they improve over time. - case holding staff have a space to discuss and reflect upon their work and progress with particular children and young people. - The DSL will also put staff in touch with outside agencies for professional support if they so wish.
+The Senior Leadership Team (SLT) aim to create a culture and environment where members of staff feel competent and confident to raise concerns and feel supported in their safeguarding role.
+Any member of staff affected by issues arising from concerns for children's welfare or safety is encouraged to seek support from the DSL.

+- The induction process will include familiarisation with child protection responsibilities and procedures as outlined above.
+All new staff including Early Career Teachers and support staff will receive induction training. - We will provide appropriate supervision to ensure that: - o staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - o all staff have regular reviews of their own practice to ensure they improve over time. - case holding staff have a space to discuss and reflect upon their work and progress with particular children and young people. - The DSL will also put staff in touch with outside agencies for professional support if they so wish.
 Staff can also approach organisations such as their Union or other similar organisations directly.
-Further information about a range of supporting organisations can be found in appendix 4. - The school will ensure that members of staff who are working within the foundation stage are provided with appropriate supervision in accordance with the statutory requirements of Early Years Foundation Stage (EYFS) 2021.
+Further information about a range of supporting organisations can be found in Appendix 4.